Mariners vs. Athletics Player Props Betting Odds

 MLB Props Today: Seattle Mariners

-- Luis Castillo (2-2) will take the mound for the Mariners, his 10th start of the season.
+- Marco Gonzales (3-1) will take the mound for the Mariners, his ninth start of the season.

 |Opponent